jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 ```
 ## createPortal feature of ReactDOM
 **createPortal** lets you render some children into a different part of the DOM.

+Creating a portal in React allows you to render a component's child nodes into a DOM node that exists outside of the parent component's hierarchy.
+This is especially useful for creating modals, tooltips, or any UI element that needs to be rendered outside of the main DOM tree structure.

+The createPortal function takes two arguments and third is optional:
+- children: The react components or element you want to render
+- DOM node: The DOM element where the children should be rendered.
+- key: an optional, A unique string or number to be used as the portal’s key.
 ```
 import { createPortal } from 'react-dom';